igutierrezm/DPMNeal3.jl/docs/src/start.md

 ## Using a custom DPM

-Let `MyDPM <: AbstractDPM` be a datatype that conforms with the interface defined in this module, and let `m` an object of type `MyDPM`.
+Let `m` be an object of type `MyDPM`, where `MyDPM <: AbstractDPM` is a datatype that conforms with the interface defined in this module.
 Then, `m` contains the current state of the chain associated with the Gibbs sampler described in Neal's algorithm 3.
-Then, we can access the contents of `m` using the following accessors:
+We can access the contents of `m` using the following accessors:

 ```julia
 julia> DPMNeal3.n_clusters(m)      # return the number of active clusters